The-Pokemod-Group/Aegis-All-In-One/README.md

 1. Add accounts to Dragonite
 2. Add at least one project with areas in Koji (check the image below for an example of a full running setup)
-3. Sync the project with dragonite
+3. Sync the project with Dragonite and Reactmap
 4. Add at least one Aegis Device (should be autodetected by Rotom once you configure the ATV and Aegis properly)
 5. Map away

-Additionally you can

-6. Check out unown# github and download the available Grafana Dashboards for easy import into your grafana instance.
-You can use the sample dashboard we've included inside the grafana folder too!

 _Koji Projects:_